-There is the potential for the schedules with a heterologous or half dose boost to be less immunogenic than the approved schedule with two full doses of BNT162b2 or Moderna COVIDbe advised to receive COVID-19 vaccines through the NHS.
+There is the potential for the schedules with a heterologous or fractional dose boost to be less be advised to receive COVID-19 vaccines through the NHS.
 For all other participants, participation in this study will result in them having at least one additional vaccine compared with their peers.